Skip to content

 The reason signals work is timing.
 Most cold outreach fails not because the offer is wrong but because it lands on a random Tuesday when nothing is happening.
 Signal-led outreach flips that.
 You wait for the moment the prospect has a live reason to care, then you send.
 The same email to the same company can go from ignored to answered purely on when it arrives.

-Companies House is the richest free source of these moments in the UK because every one of the roughly 5 million companies on the register has a public filing calendar and a public incorporation date.
+Companies House is the richest free source of these moments in the UK because every one of the roughly 5 million companies on the public record has a public filing calendar and a public incorporation date.
 That calendar is your signal feed.

-The three Companies House buying signals that matter
+The eight Companies House buying signals that matter

 New incorporation